 You can also add your product's inventory locations to your packing slips.
 With ShipStation's First In/First Out allocation method, you can be sure you are picking the right item(s) for each shipment every time.
-Review the Internal Inventory Additional Features article for details on how to add Inventory Locations to your packing slips.
+Review the Internal Inventory Settings article for details on how to add Inventory Locations to your packing slips.

 Once you've decided ShipStation's internal inventory is right for your needs, you can set it up in ShipStation with these few basic steps:

 Create an Inventory Warehouse.

 This process includes adding an inventory warehouse to ShipStation, and the optional steps of creating a warehouse layout and specifying inventory locations.

 Link your Inventory Warehouse as an Inventory Source to the appropriate Ship From Location.

 Review your Inventory settings and enable tracking.

 Follow the instructions in each section below to successfully set up your inventory in ShipStation.
 Once you’ve completed these steps, move on to the Set Your Initial Stock Counts article to learn how to set your stock levels for the first time.